Bosque de Pómac Historic Sanctuary

 Bosque de Pómac Historic Sanctuary (Santuario Histórico Bosque de Pómac) is a protected area in Peru located in the region of Lambayeque.
-This area preserves part of the Tumbes-Piura dry forests and several pyramids built by Pre-Columbian cultures.
+This area preserves part of the Tumbes-Piura dry forests and several pyramids in Batán Grande archaeological complex built by Pre-Columbian cultures.

 Geography

 Bosque de Pómac is located in the district of Pitipo, Ferreñafe Province, in the northern Peruvian region of Lambayeque.
 This area is in a coastal plain, part of the Pacific coast tropical desert, and also in the middle valley of the La Leche river.

 Ecology

 The area is densely covered by a tropical dry forest ecosystem, dominated by trees of the genus Prosopis.
 Birds seen in the area include: the Peruvian thick-knee, the burrowing owl, the Amazilia hummingbird, etc.

 Archaeology

 There are 36 Pre-Columbian pyramids inside the area, which is an important source of archaeological discoveries, especially from the Sican culture.